mehdidjait/moses_noten/README.md

 # moses_noten
 ## Python CLI for an automatic entry of students homework grades for math tutors at the TU Berlin.
 (PLEASE CAREFULLY READ THE GUIDE)<br/>
-###### If you have any feedback, wish to see a feature implemented or any question, PLEASE send me an email to mehdidjait@gmail.com I would be more than happy to respond! <br/><br/> Step by Step guide to use the script:
+###### If you have any feedback, wish to see a feature implemented or any question, PLEASE send me an email to mehdidjait@gmail.com I would be more than happy to respond! <br/><br/> Step by Step guide:

 ## Step 1
 * If you never used Python -> (VERY RECOMMENDED!) watch this video to install spyder -> https://youtu.be/dZfuAx5cW3w